exoplatform/exo-documentation/docs/GettingStarted.rst

 |image214|

-However, you, as the author (or publisher), keep have access to the article's details and you can unarchive it from there.
+However, you, as the author (or publisher), maintain access to the article's details and you can unarchive it from there.

 |image215|